 for each additional family member, add:

-institution or boarding house, but who are living as one economic unit sharing housing and all significant income and
+but who are living as one economic unit, sharing housing and all significant income and expenses.

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call 800-795-3272 or 202-720-6382 (TTY).
 USDA is an equal opportunity provider and employer.